Contested vs. Uncontested Divorce in Tennessee

 Call us to learn about your options during divorce

 Our philosophy at Miller Upshaw Family Law, PLLC that you should always to be prepared to settle your case if a good result can be obtained for you that way.
 However, we have built our reputation in Nashville representing clients in contested divorce cases in which the parties weren’t able to settle their case for whatever reason.
 In historic Edgefield, our Downtown Nashville office is within sight of the courthouse with easy access to free parking.
-Call us today at 615-391-4200 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.